Women and people with a cervix between the age of 25 and 65 should go for regular cervical screening when it’s due.

 If you have had a total hysterectomy, your GP can tell you if you should continue to have screening tests.
 A total hysterectomy is when the uterus and cervix are removed.

-If the test before your hysterectomy found abnormalities, you may need to have another test.
+If the test before your hysterectomy found abnormalities, you may need to have another type of test.
 Your doctor will tell you when to have the test.
 The test will take a sample from the top of your vagina.
 This is called a vault smear.

 Trans men and cervical screening